rladiestunis/1st-Meetup-Workshop-materials-Introdution-to-R/README.md

 Through [this article](https://rpubs.com/R-Ladies_Tunis/626369), we also provide the code used.

-Please feel free to check it, give us your feedbacks through this form link and don't hesitate to ask questions if needed.

 Please find [the presentation](https://tinyurl.com/y9nu4s9p) as well.

 The workshop mainly covered these points :